 Order a special meal

 If you have certain dietary requirements, you can request a special meal for select flights when you book.
-For example, passengers who need vegetarian, low fat or kosher meals should request them.
+For example, passengers who need vegetarian, low-fat or kosher meals should request them.
 However, airlines do not always guarantee availability and often require that you request special meals a day or more in advance of a flight.
 If you have made a special meals request, it should be indicated on your boarding pass.
-To play it safe, call the airlines 24 to 48 hours in advance of your flight to reconfirm your request and ask the agent to double-check the computer when you check in.
+To play it safe, call the airlines 24 to 48 hours in advance of your flight to reconfirm your request.

 Brown bag it

 Maybe you have little kids who are finicky eaters.
-Or you must take medication on a full stomach.
-Or maybe you just want to know what you'll be eating.
-If you need to ensure a good meal on the plane, or don't like the sound of what you'll get, pack your own.
-Given the food options at many airports, you can easily pick up something before boarding if you don't have time to bring something from home.
-FYI: If you're flying internationally, there may be limitations on what food you can bring into a new country.
-In some cases, you may not be allowed to take certain foods on board.
-Just pack what you know you'll eat on the plane.
-Bon appétit!
+Or maybe you need to take medication on a full stomach.
+Or maybe you just want to know what you’ll be eating.
+To ensure you get a good meal on the plane, or if you don’t like the sound of what you’ll get, pack your own.
+Given the food options at many airports, you can easily pick up something before boarding if you don’t have time to bring something from home.
+Something to consider if you’re flying internationally: there may be limitations on what food you can bring into a new country.
+In some cases, you may not be allowed to take certain foods onboard.
+Check individual airlines’ websites in advance to play it safe.